PakhomovAlexander/just-db/DEVNOTES.md

 ### Analyzer
 - Takes a parse tree
-- Checks for semantic errors
+- Checks for semantic errors (for exmaple, no such table)
 - Returns a query plan (logical plan)

 ### Optimizer